kulkarnishravya132/project/README.md

 # new project
-this project is created from local system this is done by shravya kulkarni.
+this project is created from local system this is done by shravya kulkarni..